ytus/TIL/python.md

 ## What is the difference between venv, pyvenv, pyenv, virtualenv, virtualenvwrapper, pipenv, etc?

 -> https://stackoverflow.com/a/41573588

+## pip - what versions of a some-package are available?

+Use a dirty trick wiht two equals:

+    pip install some-package==

 ## error `Object of type 'TypeError' is not JSON serializable`